Link-F/Image-Steganography/README.md

 Hide a string inside the bit-planes of an image.

 <h1>Background</h1>
 <p>With this tool images can be marked with a string.
-This can be useful in many applications.</p>
+This can be useful in various applications.</p>
 <p>For example:</p>
 <ul>
 <li>Label an image with a unique string to mark the origin.</li>
 <li>Add additional attributes inside the image independent from metadata.</li>
 </ul>
-<p>When the string is embedded in the low-order bit layers, the quality loss of the image is minimal.</p>
+<p>The string is embedded inside the bit-planes of an image.
+The lower the bit plane, the less loss of quality and visibility.

 <h1>Functionalities</h1>
 <ul>